 Plant in full sun, for the most flowers.
 In warmer areas, the plants should also do well in partial shade.

-The vines can grow anywhere from 4 - 10 ft. (h) x 12 - 24 in. (w) The size of the vine will depend on the growing conditions.
+The vines can grow anywhere from 4 to 10 ft. (h) by 12 to 24 in. (w) The size of the vine will depend on the growing conditions.
 Canary Creeper prefers warm temperatures and warm climates will provide a longer growing season.

 Soil: Canary Creeper likes a neutral to slightly acidic soil pH between 6.1 and 7.2.
 It does not need a rich soil, although some organic matter will keep it growing and blooming without additional fertilizer.

 Planting: Canary Creeper is usually grown from seed.
 As with most vines, it's hard to keep them from getting tangled with other plants, so nurseries don't tend to carry them.

 The seeds have a hard shell and benefit from scarification before planting.
 The easiest method is to soak them overnight.
 If you're really ambitious, you can rub them gently with some sandpaper and then soak them overnight.
 Seeds should germinate within 10 days.